Globocnik0/instagraf/README.md

 * User can set colors and sytles of lines or points
 * Different types of graphs
 * User can add functions to the graphs or manually edit data
+* Checking whether graph is already made and not remaking it for a faster web page

 Project at elective class Računalništvo, 2. letnik, FMF UL.